ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 {: caption="Example 8. {{site.data.keyword.cloud_notm}} Platform CLI to define an app" caption-side="bottom"}

 f.
 The previous command created entries based on your answers to define an app in the {{site.data.keyword.cloud_notm}} Platform.
-Build the app for delivery that application with the build command (as shown in the
+Build the app for delivery that application with the build command (as in Example 9).
-    following example).

 ```